-Figure 111: Storage Settings
+Figure 7-6 Storage Settings

-- Total space Displays the total amount of space on the installed microSD card. - Apps Displays the available space used for applications and media content on the installed microSD card. - Pictures, videos Displays the available space used for pictures and videos on the installed microSD card. - Available Displays the available space on the installed microSD card. - Unmount SD card Unmounts the installed microSD card from the TC70 so that it can be safely removed.
-This setting is dimmed if there is no microSD card installed, if it has already been unmounted or if it has been mounted on a host computer. - Erase external SD card Permanently erases everything on the installed microSD card.
+- Total space Displays the total amount of space on the installed microSD card. - Available Displays the available space on the installed microSD card. - Unmount SD card Unmounts the installed microSD card from the TC70 so that it can be safely removed.
+This setting is dimmed if there is no microSD card installed, if it has already been unmounted or if it has been mounted on a host computer. - Erase SD card Permanently erases everything on the installed microSD card.